softwarelanguageslab/maf/README.md

 The second argument of the command above can be used to change the location of the CSV files that contain the benchmark results.

 ## Reproducing Tables

+**Note:** All commands need to be executed on the host where Docker has been installed.

 To reproduce the tables included in the paper, the benchmark programs can be executed, and their results analyzed.
 For convience a script is included that generates the tables for the paper, and outputs them in LaTeX format: